-Sore muscles can be a good indication of a good workout, that is, if you’ve made sure to warm up and cool down properly.
-It’s recommended you do both in order to minimize the aftermath of your workout the next day.
+Sore muscles can be a good indication of a good workout, that is, if you've made sure to warm up and cool down properly.
+It's recommended you do both in order to minimize the aftermath of your workout the next day.
 Sore muscles do burn calories, however it may or may not come from the fat on your body.
-Also, please note that sore muscles do not burn calories any more than muscles that are not sore.
+Also, please note that sore muscles do not necessarily burn more calories any more than muscles that are not sore.
 Lean tissue (i.e. muscles) is the primary driver of our metabolic rate.
+You metabolic rate is your rate of burning calories.
 And the ratio of our lean tissue to our fat is our body composition ratio.

 How many calories we burn every day is influenced by 3 main factors.

-- Resting Metabolic Rate (RMR): 60-75% of daily caloric burn is related to our metabolic rate.
-To increase your metabolic rate you want to improve your body composition; to increase your lean tissue to fat tissue ratio.
+Resting Metabolic Rate (RMR): 60-75% of daily caloric burn is related to our metabolic rate.
+To increase your metabolic rate you want to improve your body composition; to increase your muscle tissue to body fat ratio.

-- Thermic Effect of Feeding (TEF): 10% of your daily calories are burned eating and digesting food.
+Thermic Effect of Feeding (TEF): 10% of your daily calories are burned eating and digesting food.
 Protein has a higher thermic effect than carbs.
-That is why it is recommended to eat a high protein diet if you want to lose weight and increase lean tissue.
+That is why it is recommended to eat a high protein diet if you want to lose weight and increase muscle.

 So what does this all mean, and how can you apply this to your life to get the body of your dreams?
 Well, here is an example.

-But do sore muscles burn fat?
-When it comes to sore muscles, it’s the result of your workout causing damage to the muscle’s tissue and fiber.
+But do sore muscles burn calories and fat?
+When it comes to sore muscles, it's the result of your workout causing damage to the muscle's tissue and fiber.
 It is referred to as DOMS - delayed onset muscle soreness.
 DOMS is common; especially when you first start working out.
 It is good to try and find ways to reduce it where you can, and the main thing to do this is to warm up and cool down properly.
-Also, as you get into a regular exercise schedule your muscles will adapt and the soreness will lessen over time.
+Also, as you get into a regular, exercise routine and schedule your muscles will adapt and the soreness will lessen over time.

 But to answer the question - no, sore muscles do not burn fat directly.
 You burn calories both during your workout and after your workout.
 And sore muscles are just one indication that you exercised.